Santa-Maria-Shithil/CE-508-Network-Security/Final_Hw2/ README.txt

         2024-03-08 21:50:23.098479 TLS v1.1 192.168.15.129:58434 -> 142.251.16.84:443 accounts.google.com
         2024-03-08 21:50:26.044213 TLS v1.1 192.168.15.129:40920 -> 157.240.241.35:443 www.facebook.com

     Sample4: With read file as an argument.
-(Note: though I haven't gave any interface argument but still assiging eth0 as default argument as professor asked.)
+(Note: though I haven't gave any interface argument but still assigning eth0 as default argument as professor asked.
+But it will read the trace from the given trace.pcap file)
         Command:
             Console1: sudo python  mysniffer.py -r trace.pcap